 Moreover, contrary to her inspiration, she readily uses magic-realism to investigate more pertinent questions about the place of women in cinema’s uprise in the independent circuit and how difficult it becomes when you try to take a strong step towards fiscal freedom – reinventing on the cinematic canvas.
 The self-referential narrative that signals towards a lot of things that she might have learned while being under Hong’s cap and crew can be seen through numerous instances.
 Her small crew and a friend who almost resembles Kim Min‑hee and is recurringly upset with her muse are only a few of the cinema-related references.

 Talking about her use of magic-realism, Kim Choo-hee’s protagonist is deemed lucky because she is followed by a half-naked ghost who claims to be the handsome Hong Kong actor Leslie Cheung.
-The friendly ghost helps her with essential nudges to take care of her future and make moves that will define her live thereafter.
-There are no big revelations or larger than life philosophies that Kim Choo-hee’s film brings up, but the reason why it manages to still feel fresh is because it loves the world of films so dearly.
+The friendly ghost helps her with essential nudges to take care of her future and make moves that will define her life thereafter.
+There are no big revelations or larger-than-life philosophies that Kim Choo-hee’s film brings up, but the reason why it manages to still feel fresh is that it loves the world of films so dearly.

-In spite of an inert narrative that doesn’t always manage to question and witness its overall reasons to exist, ‘Lucky Chan-sil‘ is still a charming ode to the way cinema shapes lives even though there’s oddles of struggle before getting there.
-It is the inbetween that make sure that Kim Choo-hee’s film remains an enjoyable fair that doesn’t resorts to melodrama.
-Also, look out for the landlady played by Youn Yuh-jung whose philopshy of life comes from her age but changes as instantly as the seasons in the film.
+In spite of an inert narrative that doesn’t always manage to question and witness its overall reasons to exist, ‘Lucky Chan-sil‘ is still a charming ode to the way cinema shapes lives even though there are oodles of struggle before getting there.
+It is in between that make sure that Kim Choo-hee’s film remains an enjoyable fair that doesn’t resort to melodrama.
+Also, look out for the landlady played by Youn Yuh-jung whose philosophy of life comes from her age but changes as instantly as the seasons in the film.
 Posing only one simple thought – the more you think about the journey; the more you don’t look at what you are learning with each step you are taking right now.